thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 <a name="images"></a>
 <h1 class="center"><span>Images</span></h1>

 So far, the competitions have been purely text-based (either language, strings or numbers).
-The last two competitions I examined ([lung cancer](https://www.kaggle.com/c/data-science-bowl-2017/) and [leaf classification](https://www.kaggle.com/c/leaf-classification/)) were both more domain specific.
-As a result, the analyses tended to assume an advanced audience, and authors skipped over rudimentary analysis and in favor of exploring different techniques for image analysis.
+The last two competitions I examined ([lung cancer](https://www.kaggle.com/c/data-science-bowl-2017/) and [leaf classification](https://www.kaggle.com/c/leaf-classification/)) were both far more domain specific.
+As a result, the analyses tended to assume an advanced audience, and authors skipped over rudimentary analysis in favor of exploring different techniques for image analysis.

 I saw a great variety in terms of the visualization techniques used, along with features that were engineered.
 In particular, some authors in the lung cancer competition drew upon existing medical knowledge in order to engineer extremely domain-specific features.
 I can't speak to how effective those features were, but I can say that the visualizations they produced were stunning.

 # [Leaf Classification](https://www.kaggle.com/c/leaf-classification/)

-The Leaf Classification competition included 1,584 masked images of leaves, organized by species.
-Participants were instructured to build a build a model capable of classifying new images into one of the categories.
+The Leaf Classification competition includes 1,584 masked images of leaves, organized by species.
+Participants were instructured to build a model capable of classifying new images into one of the categories.

 <aside class="center">
 The EDAs I chose for analysis were <a href="https://www.kaggle.com/lorinc/feature-extraction-from-images">Feature Extraction From Images</a> by <span class="name">lorinc</span>, <a href="https://www.kaggle.com/selfishgene/visualizing-pca-with-leaf-dataset">Visualizing PCA with Leaf Dataset</a> by <span class="name">selfishgene</span>, and <a href="https://www.kaggle.com/josealberto/fast-image-exploration">Fast Image Exploration</a> by <span class="name">Jose Alberto.</span>